Domingo Acevedo: Oakland Athletics

 On November 16, 2020, Acevedo signed a minor league contract with the Oakland Athletics organization.
 He was assigned to the Triple-A Las Vegas Aviators to begin the year, and recorded a 2.76 ERA with 27 strikeouts in 16 1/3 innings pitched.
 On June 21, 2021, Acevedo was selected to the 40-man roster and promoted to the major leagues.
 He made his MLB debut that day, pitching a scoreless inning of relief against the Texas Rangers.
 In the game, he also notched his first career strikeout, punching out Rangers infielder Isiah Kiner-Falefa.

 In 3 innings for Oakland, Acevedo posted an ERA of 9.00 with 3 strikeouts.
 On July 30, he was designated for assignment by the A's.

 He was released the following day.
 On August 2, Acevedo re-signed with Oakland on a minor league deal.
 On September 14, Acevedo was re-selected to the active roster.
 Acevedo began the 2022 season with the Athletics.

 On September 14, 2022, in a game against the Texas Rangers, Acevedo relieved Sam Moll and struck out the only batter he faced to earn his first career save.
 He made 70 appearances out of the bullpen for Oakland in 2022, posting a 4–4 record and 3.33 ERA with 58 strikeouts and 4 saves in 67 2/3 innings pitched.

 In 2023, Acevedo made nine appearances for the Athletics, with a 10.61 ERA with seven strikeouts in 9 1/3 innings.
 The Athletics designated Acevedo for assignment on May 4, 2023.
 He cleared waivers and was sent outright to Triple-A Las Vegas on May 6.
 Acevedo was released by the Athletics organization on August 22.

 Charros de Jalisco

 On April 26, 2024, Acevedo signed with the Charros de Jalisco of the Mexican League.
 In six appearances, he registered a 7.94 ERA and 6 strikeouts across 5 2/3 innings.
 Acevedo was waived by Jalisco on May 29.

 Leones de Yucatán

 On July 4, 2024, Acevedo signed with the Leones de Yucatán of the Mexican League.
 In 4 games for Yucatán, he posted a 5.40 ERA with 1 strikeout across 3 1/3 innings pitched.
 Acevedo was released by the Leones on November 12.

 Piratas de Campeche

 On April 15, 2025, Acevedo signed with the Piratas de Campeche of the Mexican League.
+In 18 starts he threw 85 innings going 4–4 with a 4.76 ERA and 82 strikeouts.

+In 2026, Acevedo returned for a second season with Campeche.
+In 2 starts he threw 10 innings going 1–1 with a 4.50 ERA and 13 strikeouts.

+Colorado Rockies

+On April 28, 2026, Acevedo signed a minor league contract with the Colorado Rockies.